banzaicloud/pipeline/charts/pipeline/README.md

 # Pipeline

-Banzai Pipeline, or simply [Pipeline](https://banzaicloud.io) is a tabletop reef break located in Hawaii, Oahu's North Shore.
+Banzai Pipeline, or simply [Pipeline](https://banzaicloud.com/docs/pipeline/overview/) is a tabletop reef break located in Hawaii, Oahu's North Shore.
 The most famous and infamous reef in the universe is the benchmark by which all other waves are measured.

-Pipeline enables developers to go from commit to scale in minutes by turning Kubernetes into a feature rich application platform integrating CI/CD, centralized logging, monitoring, enterprise-grade security, cost management and autoscaling.
+Banzai Cloud Pipeline is a solution-oriented application platform which allows enterprises to develop, deploy and securely scale container-based applications in multi- and hybrid-cloud environments.

 ## TL;DR;